claudiopedrom/creative-boilerplate/README.md

 Create a `.env` file and update with your Prismic details (use the `.env.example` as reference).

+Make sure you already have a website installed on Prismic CMS in order for everything to work as expected.

+To fill in the `.env` information just create a new project in Prismic CMS and in Settings / API & Secutiry generate an Access Token.

+For boilerplate basics just create a new _Custom Type_ called Meta with the following fields:
+* `Key Text` field - Title
+* `Key Text` field - Description
+* `Image` field - Image

+Don't forget to create a document with the information filled in afterwards.

 Install the project dependencies:

 ```bash